fangs25/CONNECT/README.md

 ## Overview

 Single-cell multi-omics technologies provide paired measurements across molecular layers, but such paired profiles remain expensive and difficult to scale.
 CONNECT uses limited paired data as a reference bridge to infer missing modalities and translate representations for new cells.
+Full documentation is available on Read the Docs: [CONNECT documentation](https://connect-singlecell.readthedocs.io/en/latest/).

 CONNECT provides: